smol-ninja/dot-claude/commands/prb/bump-release.md

-# Update Changelog
+# Bump Release

-Update the `CHANGELOG.md` file with all changes since the last version release.
+1. Update the `CHANGELOG.md` file with all changes since the last version release.
+2. Bump the version in `package.json`
+3. Commit the changes with a message like "docs: release <version>"
+4. Create a new git tag by running `git tag -a v<version> -m "<version>"`

+## Tasks

 ## Process